Donald Trump's campaign says its emails were hacked

 It cited an instance of an Iranian military intelligence unit in June sending “a spear-phishing email to a high-ranking official of a presidential campaign from a compromised email account of a former senior advisor.”

 Trump campaign spokesperson Steven Cheung blamed the hack on “foreign sources hostile to the United States.”
-The National Security Council did not immediately respond to a request for comment Saturday by The Associated Press.
+In a statement, a spokesperson for the National Security Council said it takes any report of improper foreign interference “extremely seriously” and condemns any government or entity that attempts to undermine confidence in U.S. democratic institutions, but said it deferred to the Justice Department on this matter.

 Politico first reported Saturday on the hack.
 The outlet reported that it began receiving emails on July 22 from an anonymous account.
 The source — an AOL email account identified only as “Robert” — passed along what appeared to be a research dossier the campaign had apparently done on the Republican vice presidential nominee, Ohio Sen. JD Vance.
 The document was dated Feb.
 23, almost five months before Trump selected Vance as his running mate.